 Zebra Shadow Puppets

 Cut out zebra shapes from black paper to use as shadow puppets.
 This was a surprise hit during an evening storytelling session.
+You can find more inspiring ideas for drawing on black paper to expand your craft collection.

 Zebra Bottle Cap Magnets